knulli-cfw/knulli.org/docs/systems/pico-8.md

 Pico-8 games are best played with the native engine as it supports all Pico-8 features without any limitations.
 You need to purchase it from [Lexaloffle](https://www.lexaloffle.com/pico-8.php) and we do recommend that you buy a copy if you can.
 It's an awesome piece of software and it also comes with the tools to make your own games.

+!!! info "Different save path"

+    While *Fake08* stores its saves in the expected folder for savegames (`/userdata/saves/pico8/cdata`),  official *Pico-8* stores it saves somewhere in the `system` folder (`/userdata/system/.lexaloffle/pico-8/cdata`).
+Please be aware of this when backing up or migrating your saves.

 #### Setup

 ##### 1) Pico-8 Files